-I was surprised to see that someone kept statistics on this, but it is nonetheless interesting: Over 50% of French parents (link in french) go on holiday without their children.
+I was surprised to see that someone kept statistics on this, but it is nonetheless interesting: Over 50% of French parents (link in french) go on vacation without kids.

 Anecdotally, I knew this was common from my own circle of French friends, but maybe that was just us?
 I didn’t think there was any shame in telling your friends that you are ditching the kids and going off for a few days (or more).
 It’s called a vacation.